SOFTINUX/Base/Readme.md

 ## Installation
 #### 1. Restore dependencies
-Go to *Barebone* folder and run `npm i --save-dev` command so that dependencies packages are installed and settings updated.
+Go to *Barebone* folder and run `npm ci --save-dev` command so that dependencies packages are installed and settings updated.

 #### 2. Restore nuget packages
 Restore the nuGet packages is now an implicit command executed at application build.